richeym/richeym.github.io/_posts/2017-05-23-notes-from-sugcon-2017.md

 ---
 layout: post
 title: Notes from SUGCON 2017
-date: 2017-05-22
+date: 2017-05-23
 categories: sitecore sugcon
 ---
 I've been intending to start blogging my adventures in Sitecore for far too long now.
-Returning from this year’s SUGCON event in Amsterdam has given me the motivation I need to get something up and running.
+Returning from this year’s SUGCON event in Amsterdam has finally given me the motivation needed to get something up and running.

 I attended the two-day conference with a couple of developer friends & colleagues from Mando.
-With there being a number of "switch" sessions of talks running in parallel we adopted a "divide and conquer" approach in order to personally attend as many individual talks as we could.
+With there being a number of "switch" sessions of talks running in parallel we adopted a divide and conquer approach so that we cound attend as many individual talks as we could and share our finding.

-There were quite a few that I would have loved to have attended by didn't get to (sorry Roslyn) but here are my observations from some of the more interesting ones I got to.
+There were quite a few talks that I would have loved to have attended but didn't make it t (sorry Roslyn).
+Here are some of my thoughts and observations from the some of the more interesting ones.

 ## Omni-Channel Showcase

-Bas Litjen & Rob Habraken showed off a project they'd been working on for the last five months - an awesome experiment involving Microsoft Cognitive Services, Sitecore's xDb and a Raspberry Pi-powered robot named Robbie.
+Bas Litjen & Rob Habraken presented a project they'd been working on for the last five months - an awesome experiment involving Microsoft Cognitive Services, Sitecore's xDb and a Raspberry Pi-powered robot named Robbie.

-It was great seeing Robbie "identify" the speaker as an xDb contact and then engage in a personalized chat.
-Bas & Rob had created "mood" profile cards in Sitecore to enable Robbie to respond differently based on their facial expressions.
+It was great seeing Robbie identify the speaker as an xDb contact and then engage in a personalized chat.
+At one point he identified both speakers simultaneously, effectively running two xDb sessions at once.
+Bas & Rob had created pattern cards in Sitecore to enable Robbie to ask different questions based on their facial expressions.

-It was a shame that the live-demo gremlins struck in the form of unreliable conference Wi-Fi, making it difficult for Ben & Rob to show us the end to end experience but it was still a fascinating demo and a great illustration of how Sitecore can engage with customers when you think outside of the standard mobile and website channels.
+It was a shame that the live-demo gremlins struck in the form of unreliable conference Wi-Fi, making it difficult for Ben & Rob to show us the end to end experience but it was still a fascinating demo and a great illustration of how Sitecore can engage with customers outside of conventional website channels.

 Robbie is an ongoing project and one I'll definitely be following.

 ## Publishing Service 2.0

 The core Sitecore publishing service is long-overdue an update as it is quite primitive compared to other enterprise CMS systems.
 Aside from being generally slow and un-optimized, the lack of feedback given to CMS users during publishing is also an issue.
-I'm sure at some point we've all become frustrated and restarted a publishing operation thinking it has got "stuck", which only results in flooding the publish queue with even more requests and grinding things to a halt.
+I'm sure at some point we've all become frustrated and restarted a publishing operation thinking it has become "stuck", which only results in flooding the publish queue with even more requests and grinding things to a halt.

-Sitecore have released version 2.0 of the new publishing service, which is available as a separate module and built on .NET Core.
+The new publishing service is a separate module developed by Sitecore, built on .NET Core and they've now just released version 2.0, available as a free module.

-The module replaces the standard publishing options with a UI that is much more user friendly and also includes a publishing queue dialog so users can find out exactly what publishing operations are in progress.
+The publishing service replaces the standard publish options with a more editor-friendly interface and also includes a publishing queue dialog so users can find out exactly what publishing operations are in progress.
 It also hides the concept of smart and incremental publishing (are editors really expected to understand what those concepts mean?) and replaces them with a simple publish operation.
 The "republish all content" option is restricted to admin's only.

 The publishing UI changes alone would make this a big improvement but the team have also taken steps to improve every aspect of the publishing services performance.
 Stephen presented some benchmark results using SQL Azure which were pretty impressive: